JohnCremona/CMFs/PostgresSchema.md

-source_hecke_orbit | integer | Hecke orbit index of source newform (numeric value of x in source label) target_hecke_orbit | integer | Hecke orbit index of target newform (numeric value of x in target label) twist_class_label | text | newform label N.k.a.x of the designated twist class representative (of minimal level and character) twist_class_level | integer | level of the minimal twist equivalent newform weight | smallint | weight k of source and target newforms (and all newforms in the twist equivalence class)
+source_hecke_orbit | integer | Hecke orbit index of source newform (numeric value of x in source label) target_hecke_orbit | integer | Hecke orbit index of target newform (numeric value of x in target label) twist_class_label | text | newform label N.k.a.x of the designated twist class representative (of minimal level and character) twist_class_level | integer | level of the twist-minimal newforms in this twist class (N in twist_class_label) source_is_minimal | boolean | true if source newform is twist-minimal and has minimal character target_is_minimal | boolean | true if target newform is twist-minimal and has minimal character weight | smallint | weight k of source and target newforms (and all newforms in the twist equivalence class)